-Georgia ranked fourth in United States for foreclosure or rule out rates during August 2011, according to the tracking firm RealtyTrac.
+Georgia ranked fourth in United States for foreclosure or rule out rates during August 2011.

-There is one method that is available in limited situations known as lien stripping.
-A lien strip acknowledges a Chapter 13 debtor for application the power of the Bankruptcy Court to change a secured second mortgage or home equity line of credit into an unsecured loan or debt.
-Then the debt is paid pennies on the dollar through a chapter 13 plan.
+There is one solution available in limited situations for Chapter 13 debtors.
+With lien stripping, the Bankruptcy Court changes a secured second mortgage or home equity line of credit into an unsecured loan or debt.
+Then the debt is paid pennies on the dollar through a Chapter 13 plan.

 To strip the second mortgage, the debtor’s home must have an appraised value less than the first mortgage on the date of the bankruptcy filing.